willgoldby/Atom-Python-Setup-Tutorial/index.md

 2. Click `Package` next to the search bar.

-3. Type `Script` name into the search bar.
+3. Type `Script` into the search bar.

-4. Exit *Settings* windows after installing.
+4. Exit the *Settings* windows after installing.

 > Result: You can now run Python within Atom.